taka-oyama/datetime.js/README.md

 # datetime.js

-datetime.js is a Javascript library that provides a modern way to manipulate dates in place of the `Date` class.
+datetime.js is a Javascript library that provides a modern way to manipulate dates.

 ## List of Main Features